“Morning Rituals” Section Overview

 Gratitude: I have read many different articles that talk about the incredible benefits of having gratitude.
 Gratitude not only makes you feel better by helping you to appreciate what you already have, but it can also create positive feelings that invite more abundance into your life.

-It usually starts out with some regular topics, like the peaceful room I have to do my rituals in, the nice place I have to live, the nice things I have, the good health I have, the MiddleAge.org Website, etc.
+It usually starts out with some regular topics, like the peaceful room I have to do my rituals in, the nice place I have to live, the nice things I have, the good health I have, etc.

-I then add in the things that are current, like a new workout routine that makes me feel great, a new idea I’ve had for the Website, the nice weather I’m experiencing, etc.
+I then add in the things that are current, like a new workout routine that makes me feel great, a new idea I’ve had for my Website at GreatMiddleAge.com, the nice weather I’m experiencing, etc.

 One extra benefit of this is that you may find yourself happier and more appreciative of other good things during your day.
 Also, you can decide to do this practice other times of the day, such as driving to work, or waiting in line.
 The outcome will be that you will be a happier person. :o)